FUTURE OF MEDICINE

 What it is:

 Measures the total cholesterol in the blood.
-This includes both LDL “bad” and HDL “good” cholesterol.
+This includes both LDL-C “bad” and HDL-C “good” cholesterol.
 It gives an overall picture of the cholesterol in your body.

-Your total cholesterol is a key number used to assess your cardiovascular risk.
-High total cholesterol can increase your risk for heart disease and stroke, especially if your LDL is high or your HDL is low.
+High total cholesterol can increase your risk for heart disease and stroke, especially if your LDL-C is high or your HDL-C is low.
+It’s a key number used to assess your cardiovascular risk.

-Focus on eating more fruits, vegetables, whole grains, and healthy fats.
-Limit foods high in saturated fats, trans fats, and added sugars.
-Stay active, maintain a healthy weight, and talk to your healthcare provider if medication is recommended.
+Eat more fruits, vegetables, whole grains, and healthy fats.
+Limit saturated fats, trans fats, and added sugars.
+Stay active, maintain a healthy weight, and talk to your healthcare provider if medication is needed.

 Included in the following health screenings: